xdylanm/vco-1/README.md

 * Adjust the offset with the coarse tuning pot such that the base of the NPN is biased to $V_{BE,0}$ when the input CV is 0V.

+## Assembly and Test

+### 1. Power

+* Populate the power input and filtering components at the bus connector.
+Verify the orientation of the polarity protection diodes D2 and D3.
+* Connect the board to power and verify voltage levels.

+### 2. Oscillator Core, Saw and Pulse Outputs

+* Populate the input network (coarse adjust, fine adjust, CV and FM).
+Note that the board-edge pots (RV2 and RV6) must have their leads trimmed flush with the bottom of the board so that the mono jacks mount flush.
+Install the pots first and jacks later.
+* Populate the transistors Q1 and Q2, socket and 40106 inverter (U1), diode D1 and capacitor C1.
+* Populate the socket and TL074 op amp (U2) and the components for the pulse and saw outputs.
+This is required to generated a buffered signal from the oscillator core at TP9 (or after the DC block at TP3)
+* Tune the oscillator (16Hz for a 0V input on CV, 32Hz for 1V, etc.) by adjusting RV1 and RV3.
+RV1 sets the gain of the voltage divider and should be adjust such that a 1V difference results in a frequency doubling.
+Next, adjust RV3 to set the base frequency.
+There is some coupling between the resistive networks, so iteration is required.
+* Check the levels for the Saw and Pulse outputs (confirm ~10Vpp).
+Check the PWM adjustment and confirm a full range of pulse widths.

+### 3. Triangle Output

+* Populate the discrete components (watch the orientation on diodes D4 and D5) and the socket and TL074 op amp (U3).
+Populate the last jack.
+* Power on the board and check the Triangle output.
+Adjust RV7 to balance the triangle (it won't be perfect at all frequencies; there is a short spike at the transition).

+## Changes

+#### V1.1.20240726

+* Added additional test points, fixed test point pad to fit standard 0.1" header pins
+* R14 to 82k (not tested; pulse out Vpp measured at 8.5V with 68k)
+* Added C13 to remove spike in saw output
+* R26 to 68k to fix level for triangle output range (now 9.6Vpp)

+#### V1.0.20240714

+Original PCB

 ## References